MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Proposed MV-RNN Model

-After discussing the input and hidden layers of the VT-RNN model, we introduce BPR \cite{rendle2009bpr} framework to compute user's preference as the output layers.
-BPR is a powerful pairwise method for implicit feedback, and it has been successfully used to learn RNN based models \cite{yu2016dynamic,liu2016predicting,liu2016multi}.
+After discussing the input and hidden state of the MV-RNN model, we introduce the training procedure on output.
+No matter what kind of combinations of features at input or structures of hidden state, the BPR \cite{rendle2009bpr} framework is always suitable.
+BPR is a powerful pairwise method for implicit feedback, and it has been widely used in many works \cite{wang2015learning,hidasi2015session,liu2016predicting, yu2016dynamic,he2016vbpr,liu2017multi}.
+Besides, as a 3mDAE model is introduced, we need to carefully consider the multi-modal reconstruction loss.
+A united objective function needs to be constructed.
+The description is also based on $\boldsymbol{i}_\mathrm{x}$ and $\boldsymbol{i}_\mathrm{m}$.

-The training set $S$ is a triple of $(u,p,q)$, where $u$ represents the user, $p$ and $q$ denote the positive and negative items respectively.
-Item $p$ is selected one by one from user's purchase history $I^u$, while item $q$ is randomly chosen from the items ($I\setminus I^u$) that user $u$ have not purchased.
+The training set $\mathcal{S}$ is made by $(u,p,q)$ triples, where $u$ represents the user, $p$ and $q$ denote the positive and negative items respectively.
+Item $p$ is selected from a user's purchase history $\mathcal{I}^u$, while item $q$ is randomly chosen from the rest items ($\mathcal{I}\setminus \mathcal{I}^u$).
+A negative item is regenerated for each positive item in each epoch.

-Given the training set, we need a predictor to compute the user's preference for positive and negative items.
-The preference at the $t$-th input can be computed easily using dot product:
+Given the training set, we calculate the difference of user's preferences between positive and negative items on output at every time step.
+At the $t$-th time step, it can be computed by